 The Graduate Council Chair will be elected by a vote of the Graduate Council membership at the first meeting of the Graduate Council for a one-year term and may serve for no more than two consecutive terms.
 The Graduate Council Chair shall convene regular monthly meetings and special meetings as warranted.
-The Graduate Council Chair shall prepare, with the assistance of the Secretary and the Graduate Dean, an agenda for meetings and provide for the distribution of the agenda to the Graduate Council members prior to the meeting.
+The Graduate Council Chair shall prepare, with the assistance of the Secretary and the Director of Graduate Studies, an agenda for meetings and provide for the distribution of the agenda to the Graduate Council members prior to the meeting.

 The Graduate Council Vice Chair will be elected by a vote of the Graduate Council membership at the first meeting of the Graduate Council for a one-year term and may serve for no more than two consecutive terms.
 The Graduate Council Vice Chair shall assume the duties of the Chair in the Chair’s absence.